sylvainbx/rust-book-fr/FRENCH/src/ch13-04-performance.md

 ## Comparaison des performances : les boucles et les itérateurs

 <!--
-To determine whether to use loops or iterators, you need to know which version of our `search` functions is faster: the version with an explicit `for` loop or the version with iterators.
+To determine whether to use loops or iterators, you need to know which implementation is faster: the version of the `search` function with an explicit `for` loop or the version with iterators.
 -->

-Pour déterminer s'il faut utiliser des boucles ou des itérateurs, nous devons savoir quelle version de notre fonction `rechercher` est la plus rapide : la version avec une boucle `for` explicite ou la version avec des itérateurs ?
+Pour déterminer s'il faut utiliser des boucles ou des itérateurs, nous devons savoir quelle implémentation est la plus rapide : la version de la fonction `rechercher` avec une boucle `for` explicite, ou la version avec des itérateurs.

 <!--
 We ran a benchmark by loading the entire contents of *The Adventures of